GreatCowBASIC/Help/output/md/acknowledgements.md

 Chris Roper for the bitwise methods including the library including FnEquBit, FnNotBit, FnlslBit, FnlsrBit, SetWith and 47xxx.

+Jberg2024 for the adaption of the Software Serial routines to improve usage.

 Angel Mier for the USB driver installation

 <span class="strong">**Conversion of asciidoctor documentation